aodhanlutetiae/aodhanlutetiae.github.io/_posts/2021-02-02-telraam_more.md

 There is never a day without a cyclist.

-Bikes outnumber cars more than a quarter of the time, which is higher than I would have guessed.
-Admittedly, mine is not a very useful route for cars — see [Context](#context), below — but the fact that for two hours a day (on average) there are fewer bikes than cars on a Cardiff road is one that cycling advocates will point to as evidence that "it *can* be done".
+Bikes outnumber cars more than a quarter of the time, i.e. for more than a quarter of the one-hour slices in the period.
+This, I think, is higher than I would have guessed.
+Admittedly, mine is not a very useful route for cars — see [Context](#context), below — but the fact that for two hours a day (on average) there are more bikes than cars on a Cardiff road is one that cycling advocates will point to as evidence that "it *can* be done".

 Even if we include bigger vehicles, bikes still outnumbered all vehicles in 20% of the hourly counts.
 Viewed weekly of course, there are always more cars.